uberFoo/dwarf/doc/src/reference/built-in-types.md

 // 🚧 I need some sort of example.
 What do I want to do with these?
 There are
 // all sorts of iterator functions that we could surface, but I'd pretty much
 // need closures to do that.
-let c = [1, 2, 3, 4, 5];
+// And now we have closures!
+So I need to get to this. let c = [1, 2, 3, 4, 5];

 let func = fn (x: int) -> int {